Polyphasic Sleep Introduction

 Potential lucid dreaming benefits

-This builds on the dream recall.
-Because one is able to predict when dreams are going to occur one can use and train lucid dreaming techniques.
+This builds on the dream recall utility.
+Because one is able to predict when dreams are going to occur, they can train lucid dreaming techniques.
 Several people have also become lucid dreamers simply from adapting to a polyphasic sleeping schedule without any prior experience.

 Faster sleep onset

-Due to rigid sleep times and bodily mechanisms fighting sleep deprivation one will learn to fall asleep really fast from doing a polyphasic sleeping schedule.
-Some people have even used polyphasic sleep to manage their insomnia, and people have regularly managed to cut down their sleep onset from sometimes as high as a few hours to a couple of minutes.
+Thanks to rigid sleep times and sleep deprivation fighting mechanisms, one will learn to fall asleep really fast from a polyphasic sleeping schedule.
+Some people have even used polyphasic sleep to manage their insomnia.
+People have regularly managed to reduce their sleep onset from as high as a few hours to a couple of minutes.

 Many polyphasic sleep proponents use these advantages to suggest that polyphasic sleep is strictly better than monophasic sleep.
 Likewise, everyone should become polyphasic sleepers.
 However, polyphasic sleep also has some substantial downsidesÂ that make it incompatible with certain lifestyles or situations.